rsdmu/rsdmu-website/src/data/work/coproducing-ai-augmented-participatory-lifecycle.md

 ![Risks in Design versus Co-design.](./images/design.png)
 *Design vs. Co-design.*

-## Where This Works Best
+## Where It Works Best

-- **AI Governance:** Turn big principles into everyday routines.
-- **High-Stakes AI:** Health, finance, public services—anywhere trust is essential.
-- **Org Culture:** Replace “participation-washing” with real, funded involvement.
+This approach is especially powerful in AI governance, where big ideas need to translate into everyday practice.
+It’s vital for high-stakes systems in health, finance, and public services—places where trust is not optional.
+And it can help shift organizational culture away from “participation-washing” toward genuine, resourced involvement.

 **Links:**